 In conversation with Brett Wiskar | The Future of Food Technology

 Brett Wiskar is the Chief Future Officer at Wiley.
 He has worked with some of the largest brands in the country on their digital roadmap and innovation programs.
-He will be speaking at foodpro 2021 on The Future of Food Technology. foodpro sat down with Brett to discuss what is on the forefront of food technology.
+He will be speaking at foodpro 2021 in the Schneider Electric Dome Theatre on the The Future of Food Technology. foodpro sat down with Brett to discuss what is on the forefront of food technology.

 Tell us about your role at Wiley?